William Barr: Second nomination and confirmation

 On December 7, 2018, President Donald Trump announced Barr's nomination to succeed Jeff Sessions.
 Michael Isikoff and Daniel Klaidman reported that Trump had sought Barr as chief defense lawyer for Trump regarding the special counsel investigation headed by Robert Mueller after Barr made three positions known.
 First, Barr supported Trump's firing of Comey on May 9, 2017.
 Second, he questioned the appointments of some of Mueller's prosecutors due to political donations they had made to the Clinton campaign.
 Third, he alleged there were conflicts of interest of two appointees to the Special Counsel Team, Jennie Rhee and Bruce Ohr.

 Barr was confirmed as attorney general on February 14, 2019, by a 54–45 near party-line vote, with Sen. Doug Jones (D-AL), Joe Manchin (D-WV), and Kyrsten Sinema (D-AZ) as the three Democrats to vote Yea.
 Republican senator Rand Paul (R-KY) voted No and Richard Burr (R-NC) did not vote.
-Later that day, Barr was sworn in as the nation's 85th Attorney General by Chief Justice John Roberts in a ceremony at the White House.
+Later that day, Barr was sworn in as the nation's 85th attorney general by Chief Justice John Roberts in a ceremony at the White House.
 He is the first person to be appointed to a second non-consecutive term as attorney general since John J. Crittenden in 1850.

 Second tenure

 In May 2019, three months into his tenure as attorney general, the Associated Press characterized Barr as a champion and advocate for Trump.
-Barr had enthusiastically supported Trump's political agenda, misrepresented aspects of Special Counsel Robert Mueller's report, repeated Trump's assertion that those investigating Trump had engaged in spying, defied congressional subpoenas, and refused to give Congress an unredacted version of the Mueller report.
+Barr had enthusiastically supported Trump's political agenda, repeated Trump's assertion that those investigating Trump had engaged in spying, defied congressional subpoenas, and refused to give Congress an unredacted version of the Mueller report.

 Under Barr's leadership, the Justice Department changed its position on the Affordable Care Act (ACA).
 Previously the department took the position that the individual mandate provision was unconstitutional, but could be severed from the whole healthcare law.
 On March 25, the department updated its position to argue that the entire law was unconstitutional.
 On May 2, the department conducted a filing with the United States Court of Appeals for the Fifth Circuit to nullify the entire law, arguing that the removal of the provision on individual mandate results in the entire law becoming unconstitutional.